gurugio/book_assembly_8086/logicoperation.md

 Overflow Flag \(OF\) - It becomes 1 when it overflows in operation between signed integer.
 For example, 100 + 50 is the case \(since the result range is not -128 ...
 127\), it is different from Carry Flag.

 Parity Flag \(PF\) - Set to 1 if the bit value is an even number, and set to 0 if it is an odd number.
-The result is word, and even 8 low bits are analyzed.

 Auxiliary Flag \(AF\) - Set to 1 if the unsigned integer nibble \(4 bits\) is overflow.

 Interrupt enable Flag \(IF\) - Set to 1 when the CPU responds to an interrupt by an external device.

-Direction Flag \(DF\) - This flag is used when the data chain is processed by an instruction.
+Direction Flag \(DF\) - This flag shows the direction of data processing instruction.
 It is set to 0 when processing proceeds from the memory forward address to the backward address, and to 1 when the processing proceeds from the memory back address to the forward address.

 ```
 org 100h